 The total amount of coverage is determined by the state’s codes.
 However, the coverage area can be broken into smaller pieces to create intricate design patterns.

 We live in a fast-paced, technologically driven world.
-It’s easy to walk into a freshly cleaned pane of glass when you are paying attention.
+It’s easy to walk into a freshly cleaned pane of glass when you are not paying attention.